spinnaker/spinnaker.io/content/en/docs/setup/install/providers/kubernetes-v2/_index.md

 ---
-title: "Kubernetes V2 Provider"
+title: 'Kubernetes V2 Provider'
-linkTitle: "Kubernetes"
+linkTitle: 'Kubernetes'
 weight: 2
 description: The Kubernetes V2 Provider is the standard Kubernetes provider for Spinnaker.
 You can use it to deploy applications to a Kubernetes cluster.
 ---